 - Gonorrhea is easy to treat if detected early

 - Gonorrhea can be treated easily with antibiotics

 - Untreated gonorrhea in women can lead to more serious health conditions such as infertility and PID

 What causes gonorrhea?

-Gonorrhea is caused by Neisseria gonorrheae bacterium.
+Gonorrhea is caused by Neisseria gonorrhoeae bacterium.
 When a woman is infected with gonorrhea, there is a high possibility that she is also infected with chlamydia.
-When gonorrhea was first discovered, people thought that it can be transmitted easily such as by sitting on the same toilet seat with a person with gonorrhea or holding the same door knob.
-This was corrected when the gonorrhea causing bacteria was discovered.
-Neisseria gonorrheae cannot survive outside the body and it only thrive in moist places such as the cervix, vagina and urethra.
+When gonorrhea was first discovered, people thought that it can be transmitted easily such as by sitting on the same toilet seat with a person with gonorrhea or holding the same doorknob.
+This was corrected when the gonorrhea-causing bacteria was discovered.
+Neisseria gonorrhoeae cannot survive outside the body and it only thrives in moist places such as the cervix, vagina, and urethra.

 Common unrecognized symptoms of gonorrhea

 Most doctors say that gonorrhea has no symptoms but the fact is, there are symptoms but are unrecognized due to its commonality.
 For example, having a burning sensation when urinating or the need to pee often can be considered as a gonorrhea symptom yet people mistook it for something else.
 Women often take it for granted thinking that is can be just part of their usual monthly cycle.
 Another unrecognized symptom of gonorrhea is itching around the vaginal area which is also considered as a common thing especially during menstrual periods.

 The effect of unrecognized gonorrhea infection